 Accidents at work result in the loss of millions of pounds to injured employees each year as well as the loss to the economy caused by the enforced absence of accident victims from work.
 Accident victims and their families suffer as a result of the pain and disability caused by the injuries, which quite often can be very serious.

-Employers have a duty to ensure that the workplace and the equipment within it are as safe as possible and that safe systems of work are in place and adequate training is given to employees to enable them to safely carry out their jobs.
+Employers have a duty to ensure that the workplace and the equipment within it are as safe as possible, that safe systems of work are in place and adequate training is given to employees to enable them to safely carry out their jobs.

 Accidents at work can be caused in many ways including: